etheryal/extension-rust/README.md

 6. Copy your extension module to the directory you created in step 4.
 You can find your compiled `.wasm` module in the `target/wasm32-wasi/release` directory.

-7. Start your etheryal server and enable your extension module in the `extensions.toml` file.
+7. Start your etheryal server.

 # License